Rootbie/helloworld/README.md

 3. Build image based on Docker file
 4. Remove running containers if any
 5. Run container to deploy Docker image
+6. Push Docker image to a Docker repository